-This info sheet describes a balance of carbon liabilities and credits for a farm.
-Using a case study, the potential impacts of Emissions Trading Scheme are discussed, along with the possible use of forestry to offset on-farm emissions.
+This info sheet describes a balance of carbon liabilities and credits for an integrated dairy, sheep and beef operation.
+Using a case study, the potential impacts of Emissions Trading Scheme (ETS) are discussed, along with the possible use of forestry to offset on-farm emissions.